 Onions and Garlic

-This study published in the journal Advances In Therapy found that taking a garlic supplement could help prevent colds as well as shorten their duration.
+The journal Advances In Therapy published a study that found that taking a garlic supplement could help prevent colds as well as shorten their duration.
 In Chinese medicine green onions are a key ingredient in a famous cold-fighting soup.
 Much of the immune-boosting properties of garlic and onions come from their sulfur-containing compounds, which also give them their distinctive smell.
 One particular compound called allicin has been shown to be effective against bacterial, viral, fungal and parasitic infections.

 Sweet Potatoes, Carrots and Pumpkins